OnelioViera/devconnector-v2/README.md

 app.listen(PORT, () => console.log(`Server started on port ${PORT}`));

 --Modify package.json--
-1. Repalace "test" with:
+1. Re-palace "test" with:
 - "start": "node server"

 and add:
 - "server": "nodemon server"

 --Start Server--
-1. npm run serever
+1. npm run server

 Then go to postman and run a GET http://localhost:5000 and SEND.
 Should get API Running